 Visual:

-Icons with ticks appear on the screen and text that says ‘Test drive’, ‘Mechanic inspection’ and ‘Check ppsr.gov.au’.
+Icons with ticks appear on the screen and text that says ‘Test drive’, ‘Mechanic inspection’ and ‘Check ppsr.gov.au’ (external site).

 Narrator:

-If you buy from a licensed dealer any defects must be disclosed.
+If you buy from a licensed dealer any defects should be disclosed, and the car must be roadworthy.

 Visual: